RaphaelaHeil/2024-06-11_uio_htr/index.md

 layout: home
 ---

-## :warning: This workshop has been postponed until autumn 2024.
-A new announcement will be posted on the [BærUt website](https://www.ub.uio.no/english/libraries/dsc/berut/) as soon as all details have been finalised :warning:
+## This workshop has been postponed until autumn 2024.
+A new announcement will be posted on the [BærUt website](https://www.ub.uio.no/english/libraries/dsc/berut/) as soon as all details have been finalised

 This workshop provides a technical introduction to deep-learning-based handwritten text recognition (HTR).
 We will begin with a general introduction to the topic and outline a typical HTR pipeline.
 Afterwards, each pipeline's steps will be discussed in detail, including hands-on exercises using PyTorch.